sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Supplicant:

-: The entity seeking to be authenticated by the Management Plane for the purpose of participating in the SACM architecture.
+: A SACM component seeking to be authenticated via the control plane for the purpose of participating in a SACM domain.

 System Resource: